pxlshpr/19-Splash-Screen-for-SwiftUI/README.md

 ## Known Issues
 **Major**
 - Gesture is **disabled** due to multiple bugs
-  - Dragging-left is not working due to offset; and
+  - Dragging (from left to right) is not working due to offset; and
-  - Dragging-right works but failed the ```currentIndex```
+  - Dragging (from right to left) works but fails the ```currentIndex```
 - Only compatible with iOS18+, like Apple Invites app
 - Only tested on iPhone 16 Pro/Pro Max (Resize problem on small devices)
-- Possible memory leakage when insert too many items into array
+- Possible memory leakage when inserting too many items into the array

 **Minor**
 - The auto-rotation+paging feels like a "Conveyor belt sushi 🍣", not so smooth.